-The suite of EUROWA modular courses, developed by the EUROWA project partners, build on the basic training created in 2012-2013 for initial first aid of oiled wildlife via the POSOW (Preparedness for Oil-polluted Shoreline cleanup and Oiled Wildlife interventions) project.
+The suite of EUROWA modular courses, developed by the EUROWA project partners, builds on the BASIC training created in 2012-2013 for initial first aid of oiled wildlife via the POSOW project.

-The new EUROWA courses include four additional levels (ADVANCED, SPECIALIST, SECTION HEAD, and MANAGER) each produced in a modular form and consisting of a combination of online testing prior to admission to any of the higher level training courses, and course packages which combine lectures, hands-on training, skill labs, exercises and evaluation of individual skills.
+The EUROWA course portfolio includes four additional levels (ADVANCED, SPECIALIST, SECTION HEAD, and MANAGER) each produced in a modular form and consisting of a combination of online testing prior to admission to higher levels, and course packages which combine lectures, hands-on training, skill labs, exercises and evaluation of individual skills.

 The four training levels

-The ADVANCED course level positioned immediately above the POSOW course level (which produces BASIC responders according to EUROWA terminology), aims to create a pool of personnel who can provide advanced care to oiled wildlife following standard protocols and independent from supervision.
+The ADVANCED course level positioned immediately above the BASIC (formerly POSOW) level, aims to create a pool of personnel who can provide advanced care to oiled wildlife following standard protocols and independent from supervision.
 Individuals who qualify as ADVANCED responders can train personnel at the BASIC responder level.
 ADVANCED Responders provide a solid layer of high-level capabilities on the work floor during a response.

 The SPECIALIST performs the highest technical function on the work floor.
 True SPECIALIST qualification cannot be obtained via a one-off course of a few days as people in this position must be able to create a safe and efficient environment on the work floor, ensure that each department in a facility is functional and productive, and contribute to the overall objectives of the facility as a whole.
 It is, therefore, a function requiring life-long learning and constant upgrading of skills.
 This is reflected in the concepts and qualification requirements that have been developed as part of the EUROWA project, including literature reviews, skill labs, and exercises.
 A separate path has been developed within this suite for training VETERINARIANS to become specialised in providing for the unique needs of oil-affected wildlife.